Interlisp/Interlisp.github.io/content/en/running/running-on-win.md

 * GWSL from Microsoft store
 * install Xvnc and [TightVNC Version 2.8.63 or higher](https://www.tightvnc.com/download.php)

+### X Server and Windows and Monitor sleep

+If your windows system or monitor don't sleep by the schedule, there is a [WSLg problem](https://github.com/microsoft/wslg/issues/380) that they didn't want your Windows machine to fall asleep when watching a Linux-side video.
+If this turns out to be a problem, set your IDLE.PROFILE to TIMEOUT (to run a "screen saver") and then LOGOUT later.

 ## Requirements
  - Windows 10 *or* Windows 11